Summary of Commerce’s COVID-19 Response Efforts

 - $16M in grants to 89 shellfish growers, 111 farmers markets, 490 breweries, distilleries, wineries and cideries, and 149 to agritourism businesses.
 This WSDA COVID-19 relief and recovery grant was in partnership with the Washington State Department of Agriculture.
-(April 202)
+(April 2021)

 - $2.25M to support local chambers, in partnership with Association of Washington Business.

 - $1M to support tourism organizations, in partnership with Washington Tourism Alliance.

 - $2M to support microenterprises, in partnership with the Washington State Microenterprise Association.

 - $3M for a Small Business Resiliency Network of trusted community organizations that provide outreach and technical assistance to diverse small business owners in culturally and linguistically appropriate ways.

 - $12M Nonprofit Grant Assistance to by-and-for nonprofits in partnership with Philanthropy NW: grants awarded to 358 nonprofits (View list of awardees)

 - $15M to youth development organizations in partnership with Schools Out Washington: grants awarded to 441 organizations in Fall 2020 (view list of awardees) and 223 organizations in Spring 2021 (view lists of awardees).